-During many class periods we will have an in-class discussion focused on papers from the scientific literature.
+Each week we will have an in-class discussion focused on papers from the scientific literature.
 Typically, a team of 4-5 students will be assigned to lead each discussion section.
-The lead students are expected to submit 3-5 discussion questions on the reading for posting on canvas no later than the due date posted on Blackboard.
-Students not leading discussion must come to each discussion section with brief, typed answers to these discussion questions and be prepared to discuss and critique the paper.
+The lead students are expected to submit 3-5 discussion questions on the reading for posting on canvas no later than 9:00 am on Monday.
+Students not leading discussion must come to each discussion section.
+Those students not leading the discuss will post their overall thoughts about their in-class discussion board by 11:59pm on Friday each week.
 At the start of the discussion, the lead students will provide a thorough yet concise (no more than 5 minutes!) overview of the paper.
 In the summary, you should: 1) review the major points of the paper, 2) highlight novel results and conclusions, 3) relate the paper to other readings or discussions in class or your own knowledge, and 4) raise questions or objections you have with the methods, results, and/or conclusions.
 Following the summary, the lead students should then be prepared to actively generate and facilitate discussion for the rest of the allocated time.
-50% of your grade will be leading a discussion, and the other 50% will be participating in non-led discussions.
+50% of your grade will be leading a discussion, and the other 50% will be participating in non-led discussions (attendance and discussion board post).